UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 | Official PreRelease | `{BuildMajor}.{BuildMinor}.{BuildPatch}-{PreReleaseName}[.PreReleaseNumber][.PreReleaseFix]+{BuildMeta}` |
 | Official Release | `{BuildMajor}.{BuildMinor}.{BuildPatch}+{BuildMeta}` |

-That is the, CI BuildName is specifically chosen to ensure the ordering matches the expected behavior for a build while making sense for most uses.
+That is the, CI BuildName (`ZZZ`, `PRQ`, `BLD`) is specifically chosen to ensure the ordering matches the expected behavior for a build while still making sense for most uses.

 This project provides an MSBUILD task to automate the generation of these versions in an easy to use NuGet Package.